 Shaker pegs are incredibly versatile and can be used in various applications around the home:

-1. Coat Racks: One of the most common uses, Shaker pegs can be installed on a wooden board to create a functional coat rack.
+1. Coat Racks: One of the most common uses, Shaker pegs can be installed on a wooden board using durable woodworking hardware to create a functional coat rack.

 2. Kitchen Utensil Holder: Installed on the inside of a cabinet door or on a kitchen wall, these pegs can hold spoons, spatulas, and other utensils.